hms-networks/flexy-thingworx-connector/README.md

 #### GenericEwonDevice

-GenericEwonDevice is a thing template that applies to all Ewon device things created by the connector and contains common properties that are used by services in the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone thing templates.
+GenericEwonDevice is a Thing template that applies to all Ewon device Things created by the connector and contains common properties that are used by services in the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone Thing Templates.

 ##### Properties

 1. *ewonDevicePassword*: The password of the referenced Ewon device.
 The default value is 'adm' and should be changed if your Ewon password is different.
-The value of this property is used by the services in the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone thing templates.
+The value of this property is used by the services in the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone Thing Templates.

 2. *ewonDeviceUsername*: The username of the referenced Ewon device.
 The default value is 'adm' and should be changed if your Ewon username is different.
-The value of this property is used by the services in the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone thing templates.
+The value of this property is used by the services in the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone Thing Templates.

 ###### Services